 What is placenta abruptio?

-Placenta abruptio is also called abruptio placenta or placental abruption.
-It affects about 9 out of 1,000 pregnancies.
-It usually occurs in the third Reference trimester Opens New Window, but it can happen at any time after the 20th week of pregnancy.
+Placenta abruptio usually occurs in the third trimester .
+But it can happen at any time after the 20th week of pregnancy.
+It is also called abruptio placenta or placental abruption.

-- Reference High blood pressure Opens New Window (140/90 or higher).
-This is the most common risk factor linked to placenta abruptio, whether the high blood pressure is chronic (long-term) or is caused by the pregnancy (Reference preeclampsia Opens New Window).
+- High blood pressure (140/90 or higher).
+This is the biggest risk factor for placenta abruptio, whether the high blood pressure is a long-term problem or is caused by the pregnancy ( preeclampsia ).

 - Smoking during pregnancy.